 About Our Testing Process

 Camping is a popular pastime among the Switchback Travel staff, and we’re always looking for ways to dial in a more comfortable setup.
 Former editor-in-chief John Ellings put together our initial list of 11 camping chairs in 2016, drawing from his laundry list of adventures with his family throughout the Pacific Northwest.
 Managing editor Sarah Nelson began contributing to the guide in 2020 during a stint living out of her converted cargo van.
-Currently based in Lake Tahoe, Sarah has since taken over the round-up and continues to tweak the list based on her experiences camping and overlanding throughout the western U.S.
+Currently based in the Lake Tahoe area, Sarah has since taken over the round-up and continues to tweak the list based on her experiences camping and overlanding throughout the western U.S. Contributing editor Maggie Slepian also has a hand in keeping the guide current, contributing her expertise as a thru-hiker, bikepacker, and avid outdoor enthusiast based in Montana.

 Our current lineup of 16 camping chairs is the result of years of testing, along with feedback from our contributors.
 When we go camping, we also make note of what other folks are using and ask about their experiences when the opportunity arises.
 When we test camping chairs, we start by evaluating heft and bulk, including how much space each chair takes up.
 Once we’re in the field, we spend considerable time sitting in each chair and setting it up on various surfaces—from sand to rocky terrain—to evaluate stability and ease of use.
 Over the long term, we keep an eye out for wear and tear, making note of any signs of damage or failure.
 Importantly, our list changes over time, with periodic updates to add and/or remove picks based on overall performance and availability at the time of publishing.